DivergentClouds/expanse/spec.md

   - If `B` is equal to 0, an error will occur
 - `A % B`
   - Modulo
-  - Result is positive if the sign of `A` and `B` are the same, otherwise the result is negative
+  - The sign of the result is equal to the sign of `A`
   - If `B` is equal to 0, an error will occur
 - `A << B`
   - Left shift